marina601/discover-malta/README.md

 ### Colour Scheme
 ![Color Pallete](readme-files/images/luzzu-boat.png)

 -	The colour palette inspiration has come from Luzzu, they date back to the time of the ancient Phoenicians.
-This gives the site an authentic look and feel
+This gives the site an authentic look and feel.
 -   The colour codes used on the site:

 | Colour:  | Blue    | Orange  | Red     | Green   | White    | Black   |